swe-productivity/chucker/README.md

         .build()
 ```

-Chucker can be added either as network interceptor(observes requests sent over the network) or as an application interceptor(observes requests at application layer).
+Chucker can be added either as network interceptor(observes requests sent over the network) or as an application interceptor (observes requests at application layer).
+You can read more about this topic in the [official OkHttp documentation](https://square.github.io/okhttp/interceptors/)

 ### Redact-Header 👮‍♂️